 Beyond data sizes, the type of workload pattern is likely to be a greater determining factor.
 For example, complex queries may be too slow for an SMP solution, and require an MPP solution instead.
-MPP-based systems are likely to impose a performance penalty with small data sizes, due to the way jobs are distributed and consolidated across nodes.
+MPP-based systems usually have a performance penalty with small data sizes, because of how jobs are distributed and consolidated across nodes.
 If your data sizes already exceed 1 TB and are expected to continually grow, consider selecting an MPP solution.
-However, if your data sizes are less than this, but your workloads are exceeding the available resources of your SMP solution, then MPP may be your best option as well.
+However, if your data sizes are smaller, but your workloads are exceeding the available resources of your SMP solution, then MPP may be your best option as well.

 The data accessed or stored by your data warehouse could come from a number of data sources, including a data lake, such as Azure Data Lake Store.
 For a video session that compares the different strengths of MPP services that can use Azure Data Lake, see Azure Data Lake and Azure Data Warehouse: Applying Modern Practices to Your App.